Yo-B/dynapop-oft/README.md

       the landscape is converted into a raster/matrix called r.map which is used as substrate in the population dynamics model

-2) The sencond script is sim_population.R which simulates a population dynamics on the previously generated landscape raster/matrix
+2) The second script is sim_population.R which simulates a population dynamics on the previously generated landscape raster/matrix

       the population demographic and energetic parameters are first fitted